 Alta Via 4 (days 5 & 6): Rifugio San Marco to Rifugio Antelao to Pieve di Cadore

 Alta Via 4 comes to an end over the next day or two as you meander through a stark glacier valley and begin dropping into the forest to eventually return to town.
-This too is an incredibly quiet section of trail, and the en route via ferrata offers plenty of intrigue up and over Forcella del Ghiacciaio, a scenic and fairly subdued conclusion to one of the best mutli-day treks in the Dolomites!
+This too is an incredibly quiet section of trail, and the en route via ferrata offers plenty of intrigue up and over Forcella del Ghiacciaio; this is among the wildest and most challenging sections of AV4, but certainly presents a scenic and remote conclusion to one of the best multi-day treks in the Dolomites!

-*I’ve split the final section of AV4 into 2 days, but combined into a single post, which will make sense as you read on— it’s entirely possible to tackle the remaining kilometres in a single day, but the expense of staying a night in town compared to spending another pleasant evening in a trailside Rifguio may encourage budget travellers (or even those looking for one final taste of Italian hut culture) to linger a little longer and spread the return to civilisation over two undemanding days.
+*It’s entirely possible to tackle the remaining kilometres from San Marco to Pozzale in a single day, but the expense of staying a night in town compared to spending another pleasant evening in a trailside rifguio may encourage budget travellers (or those looking for one final taste of Italian hut culture) to linger a little longer and spread the return to civilisation over two undemanding days.

 This comprehensive guide to Days 5 & 6 of Alta Via 4 contains detailed section times, route recommendations, adventurous side trips, via ferrata, and heaps of insider tips— use it to plan your hike & then refer back on the trail so you always know what to expect!